Download as a PDF file here

 “secretary” means any person appointed to perform the duties of the secretary of the charity;

 “in writing” includes written printed or transmitted writing including by electronic communication;

 “the United Kingdom” means Great Britain and Northern Ireland;

-"the Vision" means the following statement: A society where Muslim women can have an effective voice and the opportunity to exercise their rights to contribute equally.
+"the Vision" means the following statement: A society where Muslim women and girls fully utilise rights, choices and voices.

 And words importing one gender shall include all genders, and the singular includes the plural and vice versa.

 Unless the context otherwise requires words or expressions contained in the articles have the same meaning as in the Companies Acts but excluding any statutory modification not in force when this constitution becomes binding on the charity.

 Apart from the exception mentioned in the previous paragraph a reference to an Act of Parliament includes any statutory modification or re-enactment of it for the time being in force.